Promoting British Values at Grassmoor Primary School

 Tolerance of Those With Different Faiths And Beliefs

-Grassmoor Primary School enhances pupils understanding of different faiths and beliefs through religious education studies, Understanding the World in the Early Years, assemblies and the work we carry out for the International School Award.
+Grassmoor Primary School enhances pupils understanding of different faiths, cultures and beliefs through religious education studies, Understanding the World in the Early Years, the wider curriculum and assemblies.
 Each class regularly participates in celebrations from other cultures, such as Diwali, Hanukkah and Chinese New Year.
 Beliefs, traditions and customs are studied in depth and through this, our pupils gain an enhanced understanding of their place in a culturally diverse society.